skydoves/Cloudy/README.md

 ## Usage

-You can implement blur effect with `Modifiy.cloudy()` composable function as seen in the below:
+You can implement blur effect with `Modifier.cloudy()` composable function as seen below:

 ```kotlin
 Text(